 I also organize AtomHacks at Bronx Science, regularly attend hackathons around the country, and have a passion for technical writing.
-However, when I'm not at my computer, I'm probably reading a book, biking, or playing badminton.
+When I'm not at my computer, I'm probably reading a book, biking, or playing badminton.

 In my free time, I love going to hackathons.
 In the 2014-15 season alone, I went to 18 MLH-sponsored hackathons, which was more than anyone else in the world had attended for that season.
 I used these hackathons to hone my skills, creating projects with technologies that I was unfamiliar with, and winning some prizes along the way.